Honors Program students will apply their cultural knowledge and learning skills to their chosen area of academic specialization.

-Many Citadel Honors Program courses replace other Core Curriculum requirements.
-Thus, students take most of these classes freshman and sophomore year.
-The other Honors courses will take the place of General Electives.
-In some cases, individual departments may accept them as Departmental Electives.
-The emphasis in Honors Program courses will not primarily be acceleration, but enrichment.
-They will go into extra depth, examining more closely the significance and implications of the material studied, or presenting that material in a broader cultural context.
+Almost all Citadel Honors Program courses replace Citadel general education Strand requirements.
+The emphasis in Honors Program courses will not primarily be acceleration but, instead, enrichment.
+Honors courses are multidisciplinary and go into extra depth, examining more closely the significance and implications of the material studied, or presenting that material in a broader cultural context.

 In general, Honors courses will employ discussion in order to establish habits of rigorous inquiry and intellectual independence.
 The plan behind the curriculum creates an environment of learning in which the students’ intellectual habits form.
 The curriculum teaches the patterns and processes of intellectual and scholarly inquiry – not merely the results of others’ research.